particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 ## Overview

-The Muon is a developer kit based on the M SoM with additional peripherals for easy prototyping.
+The Muon is a developer kit based on the M-SoM with additional peripherals for easy prototyping.

 - LoRaWAN module (Quectel KG200Z, 862 – 928 MHz)
 - 96-pin expansion connector